The waterfront walkway at the Pearl in Qatar, posh area of Doha

 Keyword Strategy: Going Hyper-Local

-Keyword research for real estate isn’t just about volume — it’s about intent.
-That’s why we break it into two parts:
+Keyword research for real estate isn't just about volume, it's about intent.
+That's why we break it into two parts:

 The Keywords That Convert